noxgle/lms-daemon-radius-mikrotik/README.md

 # REQUIREMENTS
 - installed python 2.7
 - installed pip and virtualenv
-- you can install memcached services, on debian: apt-get install memcached if you want to cache db query
+- installed memcached services, on debian: apt-get install memcached

 # HOW TO INSTALL
 see install.txt